 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, the U.S. Securities and Exchange Commission (SEC) reported total emissions of approximately 6,574,350 kg CO2e for Scope 1 and 2 combined.
 Specifically, Scope 1 emissions accounted for about 6,574,350 kg CO2e, while Scope 2 emissions were approximately 2,992,000 kg CO2e.
-This represents a reduction from 2022, where Scope 1 emissions were about 8,159,930 kg CO2e and Scope 2 emissions were approximately 3,770,220 kg CO2e.
-The SEC has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
-The absence of documented reduction targets suggests a need for further commitment to climate action.
-Overall, the SEC's emissions data reflects a significant focus on managing their direct and indirect emissions, although further transparency and commitment to reduction initiatives would enhance their climate strategy.
+This data reflects a decrease from 2022, where the SEC's emissions were about 8,159,930 kg CO2e for Scope 1 and approximately 3,770,220 kg CO2e for Scope 2.
+The SEC has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or initiatives as part of their climate commitments.
+The absence of documented reduction targets suggests a need for further development in their climate strategy.
+Overall, the SEC's emissions data indicates a commitment to monitoring and reporting their carbon footprint, although further action may be required to establish clear reduction goals and initiatives.

 Access structured emissions data, company-specific emission factors, and source documents